AuguB/Rust_Advent_Of_Code_2022/README.md

 I liked this one.
 I even decided to animate the falling grains of sand, so you could actually see them rolling down the slopes.
 This was a bit too slow so I scratched it.

 I had a frustrating bug because I didn't realise that ranges (`a..b`) *must* have `a<=b`.
 I don't like it, it creates extra work, and the way python does it works fine: `range(a,b,c)`, where the only restriction is that the three parameters are integers.
 If `c` is omitted, it defaults to 1, and if `a` is omitted, it defaults to 0.
 I guess I have to get used to it.
 In a case when I can know beforehand that `a>b`, I can of course use `(b..a).rev()`, but in this case I could not know that.
 Sorting the entries solves that, but that is extra work.

+### Day 15

+First attempt was slow, but now I wrote it with ranges and overlaps and it's fast.
+Part 2 takes a little over a second.
+This was fun, and part 2 was a nice extension.
+On to day 16!